Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Attention Approximation

 \section{Attention Approximation}

-The foundation of attention approximation lies in the ambition to reduce the computation and memory complexities of vanilla self-attention~\cite{NIPS2017_3f5ee243}, which increase quadratically with respect to the sequence length $n$, i.e., $O(n^2)$.
-This can be achieved by approximating the full-rank attention map with a low-rank counterpart, exploiting the sparse patterns in the attention layers, or deconstructing the softmax-related complexity of vanilla attention to obtain a simplified yet efficient approximation.
+The foundation of attention approximation lies in the ambition to reduce the computation and memory complexities of vanilla self-attention~\cite{NIPS2017_3f5ee243}, which increases quadratically with respect to the sequence length $n$, i.e., $O(n^2)$.
+This can be achieved by approximating the full-rank attention map with a low-rank counterpart, exploiting the sparse patterns in the attention layers, or simplifying the softmax-related complexity of vanilla attention.
+These techniques aim to provide efficient approximations that maintain the effectiveness of the attention mechanism while managing long sequences more efficiently.

-\paragraph{Low-rank Decomposition} The transformer architecture utilizes a self-attention mechanism that involves three matrices, namely, Query$, \mathbf{Q}$, Key, $\mathbf{K}$, and Value, $\mathbf{V}$.
-The attention mechanism works by computing the similarity between the query and key matrices, ($\mathbf{Q}\mathbf{K}^T$), and the result is used to weight the values, emphasizing the more relevant one, i.e., \big($\operatorname{softmax}(\mathbf{Q}\mathbf{K}^T)\mathbf{V}$\big).
-The low-rank decomposition method can make the attention computation more efficient by reducing the number of parameters in the matrices.